vlad-kozlov/Fabric-KQL-Database-in-a-Day-Lab1/README.md

 ### **Challenge 3, Task 0 : Journey from SQL to KQL!**

-For all the SQL pros out there, Azure data explorer allows a subset of TSQL queries.
+For all the SQL pros out there, KQL Database allows a subset of TSQL queries.
 Try running the following SQL query in web UI

 ```SQL
 SELECT COUNT() FROM logsRaw